-While teaching at Indiana University Kokomo, York University, Houghton College, George Brown College, and the University of Missouri St. Louis, I have taught students from different cultural, religious, and economic backgrounds, as well as academically gifted, challenged, and non-traditional students.
+I currently teach between 10 and 11 courses a year at Indiana University Kokomo, York University.
+In my time working there and at Houghton College, George Brown College, and the University of Missouri St. Louis, I have taught students from different cultural, religious, and economic backgrounds, as well as academically gifted, challenged, and non-traditional students.
 I have taught large, small, and online courses.
 I have taught in a program specifically designed for adult students.
 My goal in teaching is to create a space in which we can all have a conversation and search for truth, regardless of background, by requiring that we all support our claims with arguments.

 I am a member of the American Association Philosophy Teachers and in last year I have learned much about best practices and pedagogy from Indiana University’s Center for Teaching a Learning.
 I have altered my teaching at the lower-level to include more group-work, focusing on close-reading skills and argument reconstruction.
 I head up all things philosophy at Indiana University Kokomo, including the Philosophy Club, Philosophy Minor, and adjunct hiring and training.

 My lower-level courses consistent in a healthy mixture of lecture, group work, and discussion.
 I lecture using PowerPoint, which allows me to incorporate video clips into class.
 As students file into class, I play music that connects with our present topic (e.g. Mumford and Sons’s ‘The Cave’ when we discuss Plato’s ‘Allegory of the Cave’).
 I begin every class with two review questions.
 Group work usually this focuses on close reading of a short passage of the text, but other activities include: developing objections to an argument, applying an ethical theory to a short clip from The Office, developing and presenting a defense of one of three positions on personal identity, and work-shopping peers’ papers.